mitrasiddharth/mitrasiddharth.github.io/index.md

 About
 -------

-Since Fall 2013, I've been a Ph.D. student in the Statistics Department at the University of Washington.
+I am a Ph.D. student in the Statistics Department at the University of Washington.
 My advisor is [Peter Hoff](https://pdhoff.github.io), and I expect to graduate in June, 2018.

 ## Research